 At the center of town sits the San Gervasio Cathedral.
-In the evening, when it is illuminated, the colonial church offers an impeccable photo op.
+In the evening, when it’s illuminated, the colonial church offers an impeccable photo op.
 A divine end to a magical day of roaming and exploring is dinner at Meson del Marques.
 It is a centuries-old, restored mansion that has been converted into a hotel and restaurant.
 A woman sits at the entrance warming handmade tortillas over an open fire.
-Adding to the charming atmosphere is a gorgeous fountain, which flows in the middle of a courtyard, and an aroma of Yucatecan cuisine in the air.
+Adding to the charming atmosphere is a gorgeous flowing fountain in the middle of a courtyard, not to mention the aroma of Yucatecan cuisine in the air.

 What you need to know: Valladolid can be explored in one day as it is only two hours from Playa del Carmen.
 You can use a private van service or you have the option of the ADO bus from Playa for around $150 pesos ($8USD.)